RAF Cosford Air Show

 As well as training schools, there is also an aerospace museum: part of the RAF museum, which houses mostly developmental aircraft including one of only two existing TSR2s.
 It is also the only museum that has one of each of the three 'V' bombers in the same place - The Valiant, Victor and the Vulcan.

-The RAF Cosford Air Show also raises fund for RAF and local charities.
-The 2016 show raised £115,000, which will be donated to the RAF Association, RAF Benevolent Fund, RAF Charitable Trust, RAF Museum and local charities to further support and encourage those who are involved with the Royal Air Force and the local community.
-Unsurprisingly, there is a great deal of RAF support for the show.
-In 2017 the RAF team is headlined by the Red Arrows and the Eurofighter Typhoon and will also include the RAF Falcons and the Tutor Display Team, who return to the airshow circuit this year after a sabbatical last year.
-The BBMF will be there in force.
-The Lancaster returns after an absence of three years, accompanied by no fewer than four BBMF Spitfires.
+The RAF Cosford Air Show raises funds for RAF and local charities.
+The 2016 show raised £115,000 for the RAF Association, RAF Benevolent Fund, RAF Charitable Trust, RAF Museum and local charities to further support and encourage those who are involved with the Royal Air Force and the local community.

 The information on this page is gleaned from the RAF Cosford Air Show web site, their Twitter account and press releases.